chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 The first example is what will be termed a *perfect palindrome*.
 This sentence, ignoring case and punctuation, is a perfect mirror image of itself.
 The reversal of *"no devil lived on"* reads the same forwards as backwards.

 The second example is what will be termed an *imperfect palindrome*.
 This sentence, even ignoring the mitigations of case and punctuation, is not an *exact* mirror image of itself.
-The strict reversel of "not on" is "no ton".
+The strict reversal of "not on" is "no ton".
 The spaces in the reversed sentence need un-scrambled in order to retrieve the semantic content.
 However, the reversed string is not precisely *devoid* of semantic content.
 The relative order of the characters is still preserved in the string; it is only the spaces which need re-arranged.

 This distinction between *perfect* and *imperfect* is termed a palindrome's *aspect*.
 The *aspect* denotes the type of symmetry displayed by the palindrome.
 This symmetry is a measure of how much semantic content is preserved under sentence reversal.

-This insight into the *aspect* of a palindrome will lead to the introduction of a linguistic operation termed *sigma reduction*.
+This insight into the *aspect* of a palindrome will lead to the introduction of a linguistic operation termed a *sigma reduction*.
 This operation will in turn lead to a formal definition of palindromes that describes their syntactical structure in terms of delimiters (spaces) and inversions (sentence reversal).

 The *parity* of a palindrome is related to its *palindromic pivot*, or its point of symmetry.
 In other words, a palindrome is type of sentence that has a "*center*".
 This "*center*" will be termed its *pivot*.
-The *parity* of a palindrome is determined by its length, which manifests as type of pivot that describes it symmetry.
+The *parity* of a palindrome is determined by its length, which manifests as the type of pivot that describes it symmetry.
 For example, the sentence "*no devil lived on*" with character length 19 reflects around the pivot of " ", the sentence's central character, whereas the sentence "*not on*" with character length 6 reflects around an empty character "" between "t" and " ".
 From this example, it can be seen that depending on the parity of the sentence length, the palindromic pivot will either be a character in the sentence, or an empty character that acts as a boundary between two actual characters in the sentence.

 As it will turn out, this example of parity is oversimplified, due to the complications introduced by the aspect of a palindrome.
 The pivot of a palindrome cannot be rigorously defined until the semantic content of a palindrome's *imperfection* is reconstituted somehow.

 The third example of "*Don't nod*" demonstrates the deepening ambiguity of introducing punctuation to palindromes.
 The reversal of this sentence is the opaque *"don t'nod"*.
 Now, in addition to the scrambling of the spaces, the reversed string must also have its punctuation re-sorted.
-There is no formal method known to the author for dealing with these types of ambiguities that depend entirely on the semantic interpretation of the language under consideration, such as rules of contractions.
+There is no formal method known to the author for dealing with these types of ambiguities that depend entirely on the semantic interpretation of the language under consideration, such as the rules of contractions.
 The *punctuality* of a palindrome can only be described by introducing semantics into the theory.

 Similarly, the fourth attribute of palindromes, *case*, is a semantic construct that possesses no unifying syntactical properties across languages (as far as the author knows). *Case* is a semantic relationship that identifies characters in an alphabet as different manifestations of the same underlying semantic entity, i.e. *"a"* and *"A"* are regard as different *"modes"* of the same letter.
 This information is not present in the syntax of a language and is an extra assumption that must be modeled accordingly.